 This reserve is an interesting mixture of woodland, grassland and other open habitats on the Blackdowns ridge.
-It has magnificent views over South Somerset.
+It has magnificent views over South Somerset levels towards the Quantocks and Poldens.

-These old meadows and rough pasture, full of wildflowers and insects, and surrounded by veteran oaks, are set in the extensive woodland habitats of the Neroche Forest.
-Coppice, wood-pasture and marshy grassland are the broad range of habitats present, maintained by the grazing of Exmoor Ponies.
+The old meadows are full of wildflowers and insects, and surrounded by long outgrown hedges with veteran oaks.
+The rough pasture with marshy grassland, bog and swathes of bracken are set in the extensive woodland habitats of the Neroche Forest.
+Coppice, wood-pasture and marshy grassland are the broad range of habitats present, maintained by grazing with Exmoor Ponies.

-The reserve is part of a large Site of Special Scientific Interest, and is leased from the Forestry Commission.
+The reserve is part of a large Site of Special Scientific Interest, and is leased from the Forestry Commission and Wessex Water.
 The Commission has been leading a major landscape project covering their forest on the Blackdowns Ridge and has created extensive new areas of open wildlife habitats linked with our reserve and other important butterfly sites.
 For more details see the Neroche Scheme website.

-The reserve comprises two sections - the eastern Mount Fancy Farm half and the western Shutes Farm half.
-Entrances to each area are from the lanes that lead to these farms from Staple Fitzpaine and end as gated tracks.
-There is only very limited lane verge parking near these entrances and it is best to park in the Forestry Commission Staple Hill Car Park at map reference ST 246 159 from where there are pleasant 5–10 minute walks with fine views down paths through the forest to the reserve entrances.
+The reserve comprises two three sections - the eastern ‘Source Land’ that we have recently leased from Wessex Water, Mount Fancy Farm section in the middle and the western Shutes Farm section.
+Entrances to each area are from the lanes that lead to these farms from Staple Fitzpaine and end as and end as gated Forestry Commission tracks.
+These must be kept clear for farm and forestry machinery and it is best to park in the Forestry Commission Staple Hill Car Park at map reference ST 246 159 from where there are pleasant 5–10 minute walks with fine views down paths through the forest to the reserve entrances.

 Map Reference: ST 250 164 Ordnance Survey Map: 193